Stormfront (website)

 Stormfront is a neo-Nazi Internet forum, and the Web's first major racial hate site.
-The site is focused on propagating white nationalism, Nazism, antisemitism (especially antisemitic conspiracy theories) and Islamophobia, as well as Holocaust denial and white supremacy.
+The site is focused on propagating white nationalism, Nazism, antisemitism (especially antisemitic conspiracy theories), Islamophobia, Holocaust denial and white supremacy.

 Stormfront began as an online bulletin board system in the early 1990s before being established as a website in 1996 by the former Ku Klux Klan leader and white supremacist Don Black.
 It received national attention in the United States in 2000 after being featured as the subject of a documentary called Hate.Com.
 Stormfront has been the subject of controversy after being removed from French, German, and Italian Google indices; for targeting an online Fox News poll on racial segregation; and for having political candidates as members.
 Its prominence has grown since the 1990s, attracting attention from watchdog organizations that oppose racism and antisemitism.

 In August 2017, Stormfront was taken offline for just over a month when its registrar seized its domain name due to complaints that it promoted hatred and that some of its members were linked to murder.
 The Lawyers' Committee for Civil Rights Under Law claimed credit for the action after advocating for Stormfront's web host, Network Solutions, to enforce its Terms of Service agreement, which prohibits users from using its services to incite violence.